Want to track your own custom data in Google Analytics?

 Next, go back to your Custom Dimensions settings in MonsterInsights.
 Make sure the Custom Dimension ID corresponds to the index number in Google Analytics.
 If not, type in the correct number and click Save Changes.

-How to Find Custom Dimensions Report in Google Analytics
+How to View Custom Dimensions in Google Analytics

-The best way to find the Custom Dimensions Report is by using MonsterInsights Dashboard reports.
+The best way to view the Custom Dimensions report is by using MonsterInsights Dashboard reports.
 You can view the most comprehensive reports right inside your WordPress dashboard, without having to open your Google Analytics account.

-In Google Analytics, you can find custom dimensions report in two ways.
+In Google Analytics, you can find the custom dimensions report in two ways:

 - Using a standard report